minotaurdsp/trees/README.md

 TREES - A NaCL-based Dovecot encryption plugin
 =======================================================

+This project is cloned originally from https://0xacab.org/riseuplabs/trees Thanks for David Goulet

 This plugin adds individually encrypted mail storage to the Dovecot IMAP server.